livias1726/SOA_Project/README.md

 # TODO #

-* Set a limit to count when reading the device (64 K)
+* Maybe temporize the wait in PUT